smbjorklund/media_update/doc/style.md

 PHP constants use names on the form `FOO_BAR_BAZ`.

 PHP classes use names on the form `FooBarBaz`.
 If _UiB_ is one of the words in the class name, then we write it as `Uib`.
-This makes the identifier easier to read as it's no ambiguity where the next word starts.
+This makes the identifier easier to read as it’s no ambiguity where the next word starts.

 PHP attributes (class members) use names on the form `$foo_bar_baz`.

 Helper functions in modules get the module name followed by `__` (double underscore) as prefix.
 For instance the module `uib_foo` will use function names like `uib_foo__helper`.
-The double underscore ensures that we don't end up defining hooks by accident.
+The double underscore ensures that we don’t end up defining hooks by accident.

 ## PHP, JS, CSS (SASS)

 We follow the [Drupal core coding standard](http://drupal.org/coding-standards).

 * Indent of 2 *&lt;spaces>*.
 Avoid *&lt;tab>* and trailing whitespace in the source files.
-* PHP source files starts with `<?php` on a separate line, but we don't terminate the files with a matching `?>`.
+* PHP source files starts with `<?php` on a separate line, but we don’t terminate the files with a matching `?>`.
 This is good practice as it avoids that any trailing whitespace would then be printed when the file is loaded.
 * Comments on a line start with `//` (not `#`).